Step 4: Full View

 Should Engineer M refuse to allow the project to proceed on the basis of the City-directed fraudulent engagement record, or defer to the City's directives and continue supporting the project?

-Refuse to Advance Project on Fraudulent Record Board's choice Engineer M formally advises the City in writing that the engagement process as directed cannot produce a report Engineer M can certify, and refuses to allow the project to proceed until a legitimate, inclusive engagement process is conducted.
+O1 Engineer M formally advises the City in writing that the engagement process as directed cannot produce a report Engineer M can certify, and refuses to allow the project to proceed until a legitimate, inclusive engagement process is conducted.
 This treats the City's directive as exceeding lawful client authority under the NSPE Code's paramount public welfare obligation.
+Board's choice

 The Code's explicit hierarchy places public welfare as paramount, making client service legitimate only insofar as it does not require action against that paramount obligation.
 Client authority extends only to lawful and professionally appropriate direction, not to directing deceptive acts or suppressing community input in a way that misrepresents the basis for a major infrastructure decision.
 When a client directive foreseeably channels harm toward a historically underserved community by suppressing meaningful participation, compliance with that directive is a facilitation of public harm, not legitimate client service.
 The harm here flows through a procedural mechanism, a fraudulent engagement report, but is equivalent in severity to a structural defect because it directly corrupts the evidentiary basis of a consequential public decision.